Proof of Concept: What It is and How to Do It Right

 As you analyze the research, look for common characteristics that can be grouped to form unique customer personas.
 When determining how much information you should include in personas, think about what you would expect to see on a dating site or what you might learn from a short conversation on the subway.

-For example, one segment of your audience could be thirty-something women who live in major cities, own large dogs, and enjoy pilates.
+For example, one segment of your audience could be thirty-something women who live in major cities, own large dogs, and enjoy Pilates.
 Begin by giving your persona a name, job title, home, and any other defining characteristics that you find helpful.
 Make sure that they seem like a real person and be careful not to exclude any characteristics that would fit within the group just for the sake of creating a more specific personal story.
 Becoming overly specific could push important consumers out of your brand persona, which would misdirect your marketing efforts.

-Pain Points: Sara is in a rut between work and play.
+Pain points: Sara is in a rut between work and play.
 She has a reasonable budget for clothes, but can’t afford to buy multiple outfits for every activity she performs.
-Sara has a hard time finding a wardrobe that transitions from the office to pilates, the dog park, and drinks with friends.
+Sara has a hard time finding a wardrobe that transitions from the office to Pilates, the dog park, and drinks with friends.
 She’s also single and looking to find a relationship, so dating is part of her routine.
 With a busy personal and professional life, and as a mom to a very spoiled Piggles, she doesn’t have much time for shopping or making returns.
 When she buys something, she needs it to work the first time.

 Aspirations: Sarah aspires to earn a promotion at work and eventually open her PR firm where Piggles can be the mascot.
 She wants to get married and have a kid or two before she turns 40.
-Ultimately, she sees herself as a healthy, successful professional woman with a well-balanced lifestyle.
+Ultimately, she sees herself as a healthy, successful, and professional woman with a well-balanced lifestyle.

 For each buyer persona, create one marketing message that demonstrates how you can help that customer.
 Center your marketing communications around this message and remember to speak directly to “Sara” and your other personas.
 Avoid corporate-speak or buzzwords and always address Sara’s priorities instead of your own by focusing on how your products or services can benefit her.
-The buyer persona should guide each decision that you make from the social networks that you choose to participate in, to the way that you write your ad copy, and the design choices that you make on your landing pages.

 If you have a new company, it’s okay to make some educated guesses.
 Think about your ideal customer, and use empathy and logical conclusions to speculate about what may motivate them to make purchases.
 Ask the following questions: